Volkswagen weighs autonomous driving from 7 euros an hour

-Volkswagen (VOWG_p.DE) is considering offering autonomous driving on a pay-per-use basis, one of the brand's board members said in a newspaper interview.
+FRANKFURT (Reuters) - Volkswagen is considering offering autonomous driving on a pay-per-use basis, one of the brand’s board members said in a newspaper interview.

 “Regarding autonomous driving we can imagine to offer it on an hourly basis,” Klaus Zellmer, in charge of sales, marketing and after-sales at the Volkswagen brand, told Die Welt.